inventabuild/mitch-business-apps/README.md

 ## Short Project Description

-An Django based website with multiple databases and foreign keys for creating invoices from customer, item and pricing databases all created in the various apps in the program.
+An Django based website for creating business invoices.

 The website uses Django,Python, html, css and Javascript.